 The Famine statues on Custom House Quay were designed and crafted by renowned Dublin sculptor Rowan Gillespie in 1997.
 The figures of starving men, women and children are haunting and unforgettable.
 The location of these sculptures is of particular importance since one of the first voyages of the Famine period departed from this quay in 1846.
 The cause of the Famine is blamed on a potato disease commonly known as potato blight.
 Almost 1 million people died during this time, and a million more emigrated.

 Located on Custom House Quay

-Custom House Quay, Dublin, Ireland
+Custom House Quay, Dublin City, Ireland

 ‘Your Daily Adventure’ is loved by visitors.
 Watch out for the Regional Editions on your travels.
 Each is packed with information on all there is to do, see and enjoy around Ireland.
 You can also view the online editions right here.

 It is always advisable to check the opening dates and times of any attraction or business you intend to visit.
 Check their website or give them a call.